 Risk of Software Not Being to Specification

 When you outsource a development team, there’s always the risk of your software not being designed to specification.
-For instance, it may not work exactly like you anticipated because it isn’t compatible with all of the working systems your company originally had in place.
-Or, perhaps the outsourced team misunderstood and one feature might not be what you had in mind or missing all together.
+For instance, it may not work exactly like you anticipated because it isn’t compatible with all the working systems your company originally had in place.
+Alternatively, the outsourced team perhaps misunderstood and one feature might not be what you had in mind or might be missing altogether.

-This is because an outsourced team will never know your company, its way of working and unique pain points, quite the way you and your employees do.
+This is because an outsourced team will never know your company—including its way of working and unique pain points—in quite the way that you and your employees do.

 Difficulty in Keeping the Software Up to Date

-For example, your developed software might work alongside other intercompany systems like Oracle EBS and AGIS.
-If EBS and AGIS release new versions or patches, or there are changes in regulations, you will be required to update your software accordingly.
-Otherwise, the software may not work properly (if at all) or be compliant, which can have serious implications.
+For example, your developed software might work alongside other intercompany systems, such as Oracle EBS and AGIS.
+If EBS and AGIS release new versions or patches—or there are changes in regulations—you will be required to update your software accordingly; otherwise, the software may not work properly (if at all) or be compliant, which can have serious implications.

-But, updating developed software isn’t as simple as pressing “update now”.
+Sadly, updating developed software isn’t as simple as clicking an “update now” button.
 Your software is custom built, so the coding will be customized too.
 That means you’ll need to locate which part of the code needs to be changed.
-Usually, you will be responsible for this as an outsourced development team won’t play a role in your software’s maintenance.
+Usually, you will be responsible for this because an outsourced development team won’t play a role in your software’s maintenance.

-In addition, not only will you need to update your software.
-You’ll also need to stay up to date with when it needs updating.
-That means you’ll be required to keep up to date with Oracle EBS, AGIS and relevant laws too, monitoring them in case they change.
+In addition, you'll not only need to update your software but you’ll also need to stay up to date with when it needs updating.
+That means you’ll be required to keep up to date with Oracle EBS, AGIS, and relevant laws too—monitoring them in case they change.

 Other Options You Can Choose for Intercompany Reporting

-Intercompany management is such a complex task that knowing technology that can help streamline the processes exist is only half the battle.
+Intercompany management is a complex task, and being aware of the existence of technology to help streamline the processes is only half the battle.
 The other half is knowing which technology options to choose from.

-Outsourcing a development team isn’t the only intercompany reporting and management option that’s available to you.
+Outsourcing a development team isn’t the only intercompany-reporting-and-management option available to you.
 There are three other popular options:

-Consumes valuable resources, like time and money, especially as you may need to train your in-house development team.
+It consumes valuable resources, such as time and money, especially because you may need to train your in-house development team.
 You may also need to schedule additional training to your other employees so they can learn how to use the new software.

-Developing bespoke software is very time consuming and updating it is even more so.
+Developing bespoke software is time consuming—and updating it is even more so.
 You’re responsible for the maintenance of your software and will be required to update the custom coding according to changes in the market and regulations.

 These issues are largely due to the fact that you are using a developed solution.
-Such solutions are almost always built for short term expediency, and thus, have the solution embedded in the code.
+Such solutions are almost always built for short-term expediency and therefore have the solution embedded in the code.
 This makes them largely inflexible and resistant to change.

 This leads us to the two final options: Oracle AGIS and Virtual Trader.

 For example, AGIS does not maintain intercompany balances.
-It creates intercompany journals but is unable to settle, reconcile or report on them.
-There is also a lack of aging analysis, which makes it more difficult for companies to keep track of which liabilities have been settled and if they haven’t, how old they are.
+It creates intercompany journals but is unable to settle, reconcile, or report on them.
+There is also a lack of aging analysis, making it more difficult for companies to keep track of which liabilities have been settled and, if they haven’t, how old they are.

 This is where Virtual Trader comes in.
 It’s a module that integrates with Oracle EBS and enhances the abilities of AGIS with additional functionalities.
-Thanks to its Business Rules feature, the VT solution grows with a company, through globalization, any restructuring and if there’s a change in regulations.
+Thanks to its Business Rules feature, the Virtual Trader solution grows with a company—through globalization, restructuring, and changes in regulations.

 Virtual Trader is a highly intuitive solution that integrates with remote applications.
-It accepts data from any external source so it doesn’t matter whether a subsidiary sends you data from a slightly outdated version of EBS or is using a conflicting combination of software modules.
+It accepts data from any external source, so it doesn’t matter if a subsidiary sends you data from a slightly outdated version of EBS or if it is using a conflicting combination of software modules.

 Outbound transactions can be sent to and from remote applications in the format required by the receiving system.

-Another distinctive benefit is VT offers aging analysis.
-Unlike AGIS which creates journals and posts them directly to Oracle General Ledger, VT has an Intercompany Subledger which keeps track of receivables and payables before posting them to the GL.
-Settlement is automated and the solution will provide aging analysis on those items which haven’t been settled.
+Another distinctive benefit is that Virtual Trader offers aging analysis.
+Unlike AGIS, which creates journals and posts them directly to Oracle General Ledger, Virtual Trader includes an Intercompany Subledger that keeps track of receivables and payables before posting them to the GL.
+Settlement is automated, and the solution will provide aging analysis on those items that haven’t been settled.